dumux/dumux/examples/1ptracer/README.md

 public:
 ```
-!
-If the fluid system only contains tracer components
+We specify, that the fluid system only contains tracer components,
 ```cpp
     static constexpr bool isTracerFluidSystem()
     { return true; }
 ```
-!
-No component is the main component
+that no component is the main component
 ```cpp
     static constexpr int getMainComponent(int phaseIdx)
     { return -1; }
 ```
-!
-The number of components
+and the number of components
 ```cpp
     static constexpr int numComponents = 1;
 ```
-!
-Human readable component name (index compIdx) (for vtk output)
+We set the component name for the component index (compIdx) for the vtk output:
 ```cpp
     static std::string componentName(int compIdx)
     { return "tracer_" + std::to_string(compIdx); }
 ```
-!
-Human readable phase name (index phaseIdx) (for velocity vtk output)
+We set the phase name for the phase index (phaseIdx) for velocity vtk output:
 ```cpp
     static std::string phaseName(int phaseIdx = 0)
     { return "Groundwater"; }
 ```
-!
-Molar mass in kg/mol of the component with index compIdx
+We set the molar mass of the tracer component with index compIdx
 ```cpp
     static Scalar molarMass(unsigned int compIdx)
     { return 0.300; }
 ```
-!
-Binary diffusion coefficient
+And we set the value for the binary diffusion coefficient.
+This
-! (might depend on spatial parameters like pressure / temperature)
+might depend on spatial parameters like pressure / temperature.
+But for our case it is 0.0:
 ```cpp
     static Scalar binaryDiffusionCoefficient(unsigned int compIdx,
                                              const Problem& problem,